rezahdev/SurviveMars/README.md

 SurviveMars is a 3D desktop-compatible FPS survival type game built on Unity with C#.
 I developed this game on top of a guided project to revisit the Unity game engine functionalities.
 The game attempts to create a Mars-like environment while challenging the player to survive from Alien/Zombie attack. :video_game:

 ## Brief Preview of the Game
+NOTE: Preview might appear blurred due to the conversion of the video.
 ![Demo 1](Github/Demo1.gif)

 ## Install and Play